 State law (sec.
 73.03, Wis.
-Stats.) provides the authority for preparing the WPAM.
+Stats.) provides DOR with the authority to prepare and publish the WPAM.
 The law requires DOR to prepare a manual that discusses and illustrates accepted assessment methods, techniques and practices with a view to more nearly uniform and consistent assessments of property at the local level.
 It also requires that the manual be amended by DOR from time to time to reflect advances in the science of assessment, court decisions concerning assessment practices, statutory changes, costs, and statistical and other information deemed valuable to local assessors by DOR.